 Still, this was not enough for Duterte to win.
 And he did not start out to be a strong candidate; he started weak but became strong in the process, topping surveys only one month before election day.
 What tipped the balance in his favor?
 To win over various constituencies, he used the skill which Sison ascribes to him: Duterte “is quite capable of saying anything: left, middle or right, whichever serves him at the given moment.”
 Add to this his personal style – he comes out as compassionate and respectful towards the people he wants to appeal to; he appears honest and sincere in speaking; he makes audacious promises; and he projects the resolve to put his thoughts into action – and you have the perfect “political swindler,” in Sison’s words, which he turned out to be.

 (What is being described here is similar to, but at a lower level of abstraction, the “populism of the dominant classes” depicted in the early work of political theorist Ernesto Laclau: “When the dominant bloc experiences a profound crisis because a new fraction seeks to impose its hegemony but is unable to do so within the existing structure of the power bloc, one solution can be a direct appeal by this fraction to the masses to develop their antagonism towards the State.”
 Laclau talked about a populism that “had to appeal to a set of ideological distortions – racism, for example – to avoid the revolutionary potential of popular interpellations from being reoriented towards their true objectives.”
-In Duterte’s case, such “distortions” came in the form of rhetoric against drug addicts keeling into anti-poor rhetoric, misogyny, among others – not because of conscious design, but as a result of the many constituencies he sought to appeal to. [“Towards a Theory of Populism,” Politics and Ideology in Marxist Theory, 1979].)
+In Duterte’s case, such “distortions” came in the form of open endorsement of fascist violence in the guise of ending a drug menace that is spiraling out of control, rhetoric against drug addicts that keeled over into anti-poor rhetoric, misogyny, among others – not because of conscious design, but as a result of his reactionary nature and the many constituencies he sought to appeal to.)

 Duterte became, in effect, the first major politician and presidential candidate to speak against the economic policies that are central to the neoliberal consensus of successive post-Edsa governments and post-Edsa politics in general – opportunistically, it turns out, of course.
 This is another novelty of his candidacy and early presidency, even as talk is cheap in Philippine politics especially during electoral campaigns.
-Fed up with the “more of the same, business as usual” being promised by other factions of the ruling classes, the Filipino people gave Duterte a try, with many turning a blind eye to his boasts of carrying out authoritarian measures.
+Fed up with the “more of the same, business as usual” being promised by other factions of the ruling classes, the Filipino people gave Duterte a try.
+While it is undeniable that many applauded and welcomed his boasts of carrying out authoritarian measures, there are also many among his voters and supporters who merely turned a blind eye to these.
 The 1986 Edsa “People Power” uprising, by ushering in the intensified implementation of neoliberal policies, laid down the economic situation that undermined the democracy it promised.

 The regime of Noynoy Aquino, who presented himself as heir and champion of that uprising in his own campaign for the presidency and his entire term, further showed the people that even at its best, the “democracy” won at Edsa is ineffective in bringing about an improvement in their economic situation and their lives.
 It was known for boasting about “economic growth,” which critics often derided as “non-inclusive” and which ordinary people described as “not felt.”
 It is by riding the wave of discontent with neoliberal policies and their effects that Duterte’s authoritarianism entered Malacañang, bringing with it to power the targets of 1986, the Marcoses and their ilk.
 It is neoliberalism, implemented by imperialists and the ruling classes in the Philippines, and not the Philippine Left, which brought forth Duterte’s anti-democratic regime and further eroded the country’s bourgeois democracy.